-Hiking out of the Town Tnki the Ausangate mountain revealed itself quickly.
-It was teasing us with its prospect of glaciers, rainbow mountain, red valley multi colored lakes and high altitude camping.
-After a four hour hike we got to the base of Ausangate in Upis.
-We hiked the afternoon in yellow fields filled with lamas, alpacas and friendly dogs, At the end of the afternoon we were clear of the village and settlements.
-We set up camp at 4600m curious of what this trek would have in store for us.
+Hiking out of the Town Tinki the Ausangate mountain revealed itself quickly.
+It was teasing us with its prospect of glaciers, rainbow mountain, the red valley, colored lakes, and high altitude camping.
+The first day we hiked through yellow fields filled with lamas, alpacas and friendly dogs.
+At the end of the afternoon, we got to the base of the Ausangate glacier.
+We set up camp at camping site Upis, situated at an altitude of 4600 m.
+The first glimpse on the glacier made us curious about what this trek would have in store for us.

 Day 2 : Upis to Anantapata

 The lamas and alpacas kept looking curiously at us while we were getting closer and closer to the Ausangate glacier.
+The morning consisted mainly of a long climb.
 Happy to reach the top, we felt on top of the world, with the words ‘arriba Peru’ written with stones on the pass.
 The next valley showed us a completely different scenery.
-Glaciers are exchanged for yellow valleys, it almost looked like a painting.
-Since we decided to visit rainbow mountain and the red valley, we deviated from the main Ausangate trail and hiked to Anantapata from where we would hike to rainbow mountain the next day.
-After a long day we were happy to set up camp and watch the stars.
+Glaciers were exchanged for yellow valleys, it almost looked like a painting.
+Since we decided to visit the rainbow mountain and the red valley, we deviated from the main Ausangate trail and hiked to Anantapata from where we would hike to rainbow mountain the next day.
+After a long day, we were happy to set up camp and watch the stars.

-Day 3 : day hike to rainbow mountain and the red valley
+Day 3: day hike to the rainbow mountain and the red valley

 We left our tent with belongings at Anantapata, and only carried a small daypack to visit the rainbow mountain and the red valley.
-Our initial plan was to leave in the middle of the night to get to rainbow mountain before sunrise and before all the other tourists.
+Our initial plan was to leave very early to get to the rainbow mountain before sunrise and before all the other tourists.
 But because temperatures at night get far below zero, we failed to get out of the tent in the middle of the night.
-Eventually, we left at 7:30 for rainbow mountain.
+Eventually, we left at 7:30 for the rainbow mountain.

-We arrived at rainbow mountain at 9:30 and we were not the only tourists up there!
+We arrived at the rainbow mountain at 9:30 and we were not the only tourists up there!
 We escaped the crowds as soon as possible and continued our hike to the red valley.
-We enjoyed the views and after 3 hours spending around red valley and the rainbow mountain we hiked back to our tents.
-We packed everything and continued our hike to camping spot at Laguna Ausangatecocha.
+We enjoyed the beautiful views of the red valley.
+After 3 hours we hiked back to our tents.
+We packed everything and continued our hike to a camping spot at Laguna Ausangatecocha.

-The chocolate lake was one of the highlighs of the Ausangate trek.
+This day we crossed one of the highlights of the Ausangate trek, the chocolate lake.
 The color of the water is something we had never seen before.
-The combination of the mineral rich glacial meltwater and the scavings of the reddish rocks underneath the glacier causes the dark red brown color.
+The combination of the mineral-rich glacial meltwater and the shavings of the reddish rocks underneath the glacier causes the dark red-brown color.
 The color of the lake, the glacier and the rock field towards them made a huge impression on us.

 Day 5: Qampa to Pacchanta

-We had to cover one more +5000 meter to finish the Ausangate trek.
+We had to cover one more 5000 meters pass to finish the Ausangate trek.
 The first part of the day was beautiful.
-But we were unlucky with the weather, and the last part was all about to get to Pachanta as quick as possible.
-We enjoyed a good dinner in the restaurant, find a nice hostel and took a jump in one of the hot springs.
+Unfortunately, we were unlucky with the weather which meant that the last part was all about getting to Pachanta as quickly as possible.
+Here, we enjoyed a good dinner in the restaurant, found a nice hostel and took a jump in one of the hot springs.

 Background information Ausangate and rainbow mountain

 Colors of the rainbow mountain: The different colors of the rainbow mountain are due to different minerals in combination with the varying environmental conditions when the sediment was deposited.
-Red colored sediment often indicates iron oxide and a dry climate when the sediments were formed.
-While iron minerals in wet conditions results in varying shades of green.
+Red-colored sediment often indicates iron oxide and a dry climate when the sediments were formed.
+While iron minerals in wet conditions result in varying shades of green.
 When hiking the Ausangate trek, the rainbow mountain is not the only place where you will see these stratigraphic layers.
-On different parts of the trek you can see the same pattern of colored layers.
+On different parts of the trek, you can see the same pattern of colored layers.

 Tips for Ausangate trek

-Include sidetrip to Rainbow mountain and Red Valley?
+Include a side trip to the Rainbow Mountain and Red Valley?

-If you already hike the Ausangate trek, we think it is worthwhile to add the extra 25 km detour to visit Rainbow mountain and the Red Valley.
+If you already hike the Ausangate trek, we think it is worthwhile to add the extra 25 km detour to visit the rainbow mountain and the red valley.
 Having said that, the rainbow mountain is incredibly popular, and you can expect a lot of tourists.
-We arrived at rainbow mountain at 9:30 and the place was already packed with tourist.
+We arrived at the rainbow mountain at 9:30 and the place was already packed with tourists.
 In the high season (June – September) be at the rainbow mountain before 8:30 or after 13:00 if you want to escape the crowds.